NCGNN: Node-Level Capsule Graph Neural Network for Semisupervised Classification: Experiments

-We evaluate NCGNN on the task of semi-supervised node classification.
-Extensive experiments on six datasets show that NCGNN outperforms a variety of state of the arts and well addresses the over-smoothing problem in GNNs.
+We evaluate NCGNN on the task of semisupervised node classification under various scenarios.
+Extensive experiments on twelve real-world graph datasets as well as synthetic graphs show that NCGNN outperforms a variety of state-of-the-art methods under both homophily and heterophily and well addresses the over-smoothing problem in GNNs.
+We also provide visualization results to demonstrate the inherent interpretability of our proposed message passing scheme.